ga4gh/va-spec/docs/source/modeling-foundations.rst

 This document describes modeling standards, patterns, and principles employed by the VA Specification for representing genetic variation and statements of knowledge about them.

+After a brief overview of standards used to represent genetic variation, it focuses on data structures that can be built around three central classes which are the basis of VA Profiles: (1) Statements; (2) Study Results; and (3) Evidence Lines.

 Variant Representation
 @@@@@@@@@@@@@@@@@@@@@@
 To represent genetic variations that are subjects of VA Statements, the VA-Spec adopts two complementary GKS standards: